Improving Two-Way Selective Decode-and-forward Wireless Relaying with Energy-Efficient One-bit Soft Forwarding: Results and Discussion

-As an extension of Hamming code, BCH code is capable of correcting multiple error bits and hence also widely adopted for small-area communication systems \cite{Sankarasubramaniam2003,Kwak2011}.
-In the simulation work of this paper, BCH codeword is generated by a systematic encoder, and a received word is decoded by a Berlekamp-Massey decoder; both the encoder and the decoder are provided by Matlab Communication toolbox.
-It is worthwhile to note that in the Matlab BCH decoder, if a decoding failure is detected, then the first received $k$ bits are decoded as the estination of the transmitted information message if the code rate is $k/n$.
-Given a double-error-correcting (127,113) BCH code as an example, the SPF $W_k$ associated with the Matlab encoder/decoder is shown in Table.~\ref{table:SPF}.
-For this code, the BLER results achieved by simulation and the analytical upper bound for TW-1bSF and TW-SDF are shown in Fig.~\ref{fig:BCH-BER}.
-It is observed that the simulation results are tightly upper bounded by the derived bound for TW-SDF, and well bounded by the one for TW-1bSF, which is asymptotically tight.
-The simulation results also show that, given the BER range from $10^{-2}$ to $10^{-3}$, the SNR gain offered by TW-1bSF is about 0.8 dB, which indicates the power saving by $20\%$.
-The figures demonstrate that the asymptotic tightness of the derived upper bounds for the TW-SDF and the TW-1bSF protocols is valid for any hard decoders with negligible $W_0$.
-This is because these decoders can be approximated by the BDD which has $W_0=0$, and in which the upper bounds are achieved.
-Table.~\ref{table:SPF} shows that the applied Matlab BCH decoder has very small $W_0$.
+As an extension of Hamming codes, BCH codes are capable of correcting multiple error bits and hence are also widely adopted by small-area communication systems \cite{Sankarasubramaniam2003,Kwak2011}.
+For the simulations of this paper, the BCH codewords are generated by a systematic encoder, and the received words are decoded by a Berlekamp-Massey decoder; both the encoder and the decoder are provided by the Matlab Communication Toolbox.
+It is worthwhile to note that in the Matlab BCH decoder, if a decoding failure happens, then the first $k$ received bits are decoded as the estimate of the transmitted information message if the code rate is $k/n$.
+The SPF $W_k$ associated with the Matlab encoder/decoder is shown in Table~\ref{table:SPF} for some typical BCH codes.
+The BLER results obtained for the (127,113) code by simulation and using the analytical upper bound for TW-1bSF and TW-SDF are shown in Fig.~\ref{fig:BCH-BER}.
+Again, the simulation results are tightly upper bounded by the derived bound for TW-SDF, and well bounded by the bound for TW-1bSF, which is asymptotically tight.
+The simulation results also show that, when the BLER is in the range between $10^{-2}$ and $10^{-3}$, the SNR gain attained by TW-1bSF is about 0.8 dB, which corresponds to power savings of $10^{0.8/10}\approx 20\%$.
+Fig.~\ref{fig:Hamming-SF} and \ref{fig:BCH-BER} indicate that the asymptotic tightness of the derived upper bounds for the TW-SDF and the TW-1bSF protocols holds for any hard decoders with negligible $W_0$.
+This is because these decoders can be approximated by the BDD, which has $W_0=0$, and by which the upper bounds are achieved.
+As can be seen in Table.~\ref{table:SPF}, the Matlab BCH decoder that is employed has very small $W_0$.